How Much to Move a Boiler?

 The average central heating boiler replacement costs between £250 - £500.
 You should expect to spend more if the engineer is required to perform extensive pipes and/or flue work.

-If the engineer is necessary to conduct considerable pipe and/or flue work, expect to pay more.
+If the engineer deems it necessary to conduct considerable pipe and/or flue work, expect to pay more.
 Draining the system and shifting the pipework and electrical connections are all costs associated with moving a boiler.
 The cost will be determined by how far your boiler is moved.

 While it is possible to relocate an existing boiler, if it is more than 15 years old, it will most certainly need to be replaced in the coming years.